Learning extremal graphical structures in high dimensions: Introduction

 Motivated by extreme value theory, the univariate tail of a random variable can be well described by parametric generalized extreme value and Pareto distributions.
 For effective quantification of the risk related to floods \citep{kee2013}, heatwaves \citep{eng2017a} or financial crises \citep{zhou2009banks}, understanding the interplay between many different risk factors becomes crucial.
 Mathematically this amounts to an analysis of the tail dependence between components of a random vector $\g X=(X_1,\ldots,X_d)$, which can become arbitrarily complex in larger dimensions $d$.
 Sparsity or dimension reduction are then required to obtain statistically sound and practically feasible methods; see \cite{eng2021} for a review of recent developments.

 One popular approach to obtaining interpretable dependence models for a random vector $\g X$ in high dimensions relies on graphical modeling \citep{L96}.
-Conditional independence relations between pairs of variables are described by the absence of edges in a graph $G = (V,E)$ with node set $V = \{1,\dots,d\}$ and edges $E\subset V \times V$.
+Conditional independence relations between pairs of variables are imposed by the absence of edges in a graph $G = (V,E)$ with node set $V = \{1,\dots,d\}$ and edges $E\subset V \times V$.
 Graphical models are particularly well studied for multivariate normal distributions where conditional independence relations are encoded as zeroes in the precision matrix \citep[Chapter 5]{L96}.

 For distributions arising in the setting of extreme value analysis, graphical modeling is more challenging.
 Broadly speaking, there are two main approaches to modeling asymptotically dependent extremes.
 The first approach considers component-wise maxima of blocks of random vectors and leads to the notion of max-stable distributions; we refer the reader to \citet[][Chapter 8]{beirlant2004statistics} and \citet[][Chapter 6]{DF2006}.
-For such distributions, \cite{gis2018}, \cite{klu2019} and \cite{AKLT22} study max-linear models on directed acyclic graphs.
+In this distribution class, \cite{gis2018,klu2019,AKLT22}, among others, study max-linear models on directed acyclic graphs and their conditional independence structures.
 The distributions considered in this line of work do not have densities, and a general result by \cite{papastathopoulos2016conditional} shows that there exist no non-trivial density factorization of max-stable distributions on graphical structures.